Bowmont Park Management Plan

 Based on the Council-approved Off-leash Area Management Plan, there is criteria that must be met when constructing these fenced off-leash areas, and this site in particular satisfies those criteria.
 For example, fenced off-leash areas must be located away from sensitive natural areas and close to a parking lot.

 Area residents were informed through on-site signage, letters dropped off at nearby homes and through a website update prior to the start of construction.
-Additionally, stakeholders were informed through email notification.
+Additionally, parties were informed through email notification.
 Because use of this area in particular remains unchanged (designated off-leash), residents were informed rather than consulted.

 We do not anticipate that parking demand will increase because this entrance is a minor entry point into the park, and is not widely used.
 If there is an increase in the number of cars accessing the park, there is capacity to accommodate additional vehicles.